NethermindEth/el-node-spec/docs/docs/graft/intro.md

 Graft aims to help developers to create Grafana dashboards using [Library Panels](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/manage-library-panels/).
 Library Panels helps maintain the modularity of dashboards, and end users can build their own dashboards using these panels.
 With `graft` you could do these main actions:

 - Initialize a development environment in Grafana (folders and datasources).
 See [Setting up the environment](./setting-up-environment) for more information.
-- Init panels and dashboards are editable by the user using the Grafana UI.
+- The user edits Init panels and dashboards using the Grafana UI.
   - See [Init Panels](./panels#init-panel) to know how to initialize a panels.
   - See [Init Dashboards](./dashboards#init-dashboard) to know how to initialize a dashboard.
 - Backup panels and dashboards inside the generated environment.